X-CASH-official/delegates-explorer/README.md

 npm run build
 ```

-Optional you can build the delegate explorer for the testnet run:
+Optionally, you can build the delegate explorer for the testnet with the command:
 ```shell
 ng build --aot=true --build--optimizer=true -c testnet
 ```